About This Chapter

 49. Cerebellar Damage: Symptoms & Treatment

 Cerebellar damage refers to some type of illness or injury that has damaged the cerebellum, a part of the brain responsible for controlling movement and learning.
-Read this lesson to learn about the symptoms of this type of damage and how they are treated.
+In this video, you'll learn about the symptoms of cerebellar damage and how they are treated.

 Earning College Credit